rakutenanalytics/ios-rakutenanalytics/README.md

 @endcode

 #### IDFA tracking on iOS 14.x and above
+@attention If the available IDFA value is valid (non-zero'd) the RAnalytics SDK will use it.
+This change was implemented in response to Apple's [announcement](https://developer.apple.com/news/?id=hx9s63c5) that they have delayed the below requirement to obtain permission for user tracking until early 2021.

 If the app is built with the iOS 14 SDK and embeds the [AppTrackingTransparency framework](https://developer.apple.com/documentation/apptrackingtransparency), the Analytics SDK uses IDFA on iOS 14.x and greater only when the user has authorized tracking.
 Your app can display the IDFA tracking authorization popup by adding a `NSUserTrackingUsageDescription` key in your Info.plist and calling the [requestTrackingAuthorization function](https://developer.apple.com/documentation/apptrackingtransparency/attrackingmanager/3547037-requesttrackingauthorization).